omeka/Documentation/source/Reference/libraries/globals/queue_js_url.rst

 .. include:: /Reference/libraries/globals/summary/queue_js_url.rst

-.. php:function:: queue_js_url($url, array $options)
+.. php:function:: queue_js_url($url, $options = array())

-    Declare a URL to a JavaScript file to be used on the page.
+    Add a JavaScript file to the current page by URL.

+    The script link will appear in the head element.
 This needs to be called either before head() or in a plugin_header hook.

-    :param unknown $url:
+    :param $url:
+    :type $options: array
-    :param array $options: An array of options.
+    :param $options: An array of options.

 *****
 Usage